atsb/NakedAVP/README.md

 Gibbon has fixed SDL2, performed code cleanups and fixed various crashes and stack smashing issues on Linux.

-The future is bright for this port, like all my projects I am aiming for this to be portable to 'everything'.
-Wanna play it on an RPI3?
-Hold my beer..
+The future is bright for this port, like all my projects I am aiming for this to be portable to 'everything', which in its current state, it is.
+It works on Windows, macOS and GNU/Linux, making this port the 'only' AvP Classic source port that runs on all three main Operating Sytstems.
+It is also, of course, the best one :P